All businesses need insurance, but how much and what type depends

 Contents Insurance -

-If you rent your building, the landlord should carry property
+If you rent or lease your building, the landlord should carry property

 insurance on the building itself (be sure to ask).
 You will need to

 to cover your property used or stored in the building.
 Similar to